POETRY & PILGRIMAGE

 And then, to the sound of rushing waters, wave after wave

-He felt naked and revealed, and yet totally accepted, utterly whole.
+Oh, he suddenly felt totally accepted, and utterly whole.

 The cynicism of his years, the sarcasm of his tongue

-Slipped gently from him, and in his heart a riverside choir sang songs
+Slipped gently from his being, and within his heart a river-choir sang songs

 Of celestial joy – at this, Dave’s water-borne satori.